Guiming/PyCLKDE/README.md

 # PyCLKDE
-A big data-enabled high-performance computational framework for habitat suitability modeling and mapping
+A big data-enabled high-performance computational framework for species habitat suitability modeling and mapping